University hall

 The hall today

 The Cloth Hall currently serves as the university’s policy centre.
 It is still the central place of enrolment, and one of its halls is still regularly used for public PhD defences.
 Recently the university hall was opened to the public.
-Here you can visit a tiny museum, the university shop and the cosy coffee bar.
+Here you can find a nice spot for working, the university shop and the cosy coffee bar.

 Plan your visit